rohannair/waterwings-api/README.md

 5. From other branches `$ git push heroku <branch>:master -f`

 If master push fails on a conflict, use the `-f`.

+## Staging Environment
+The first time you are setting up your repos you will need to go the following

+1. `$ heroku login`
+2. `$ heroku git:remote -a waterwings-staging -r staging`
+3. git push staging dev:master

+From then on You will be able to use just
+1. `$ heroku login`
+3. `$ git push staging dev:master`